Winner Number 9 Colorism

 Chairman Roy waved his arms then rapped the table with his mallet.
 “Hey!
 Can you hear me in the back?
 Yeah well shut-up then.
 Because the time is here for all of us melanin jeopardizing, white-skinned no matter, white penis, incorrect Jesus worshipping, prop kid-adopting, frailty denying, reparations rejecting, mutants to hunker round the bunker for a dose of a topic we’ve never discussed or thought about because it’s off limits from polite conversation everywhere.
 Who better to take us into unexplored territory than a soul traveler who spends so much time in the woods that bears ask him where to shit—gentlemen!
 Give it up for Tommy O’Brien!”

 Tommy looked at the Tibetan bell as if it were about to tell him something.
-And maybe it was, he’s one of those guys.
+And maybe it was.
 He flicked the bell.
 Bwoooiiinnnnng.

 A trauma we didn’t know about